-The Enferplex Bovine TB test has been approved by OIE in June 2019, the World Health Organisation for animal health, for the following uses:
+The Enferplex Bovine TB Antibody test has been approved by the World Organisation for Animal Health (OIE) in June 2019, for the following uses:

 To confirm, but not negate, diagnosis of suspect or clinical cases, including confirmation of positive screening tests in individual animals and in herds with infection prevalence ranging from very low to high.